-- (c) No Separate APH Database.
-AIPs shall not establish or maintain separate APH databases for Skip-Row planted cotton or ELS cotton, regardless of whether separate practices are contained in the actuarial documents.
-All Skip-Row planted cotton or ELS cotton must be converted to a solid-plant basis. - (d) "S" Yield Indicator.
+- (d) "S" Yield Indicator.
 Do not use a "S" yield indicator to identify APH databases that include skip-row planted cotton or ELS cotton. - (e) Recording and Reporting Skip-Row Planting Patterns and Row Widths on APH Database.
 Beginning with the 2007 crop year, the skip-row planting pattern and row width for skip-row planted cotton and ELS cotton must be recorded on the insured's APH database.
 Record the planting pattern and row width using the applicable skip-row code and row width.
 [See Exh.
 12B for the applicable skip-row codes for cotton and ELS cotton].
-The skip-row planting pattern and row width established on the final planting date is the planting pattern to be recorded.
+The skip-row planting pattern and row width established on the FPD is the planting pattern to be recorded.